 This is a Stainless Steel Water Storage Cistern Tank - 2600 Gallon made by Texas Metal Tanks.
 The stainless steel tanks are type 304 stainless steel cisterns.
-The sidewall and bottom are 20 gauge and the top is 22 gauge.
+The sidewall and bottom are 20 gauge and the top is 22 gauge, all from domestic, US steel.
 We use stainless steel rivets in the construction process making them more durable.
+The tanks utilize a FDA approved NSF 61 certified sealant on the inside.
 Stainless steel tanks are actually an alloy - the addition of chromium to the steel greatly increases the corrosion resistance of the metal.
 Stainless steel tanks will generally maintain the same look throughout their lifespan.
 A stainless steel tank should last 50 years or more and feature a five-year warranty.
 This product is FDA approved for potable (drinking) water applications and is ANSI / NSF 61 certified.
 Features and Options

 NOTE: Tanks should be installed on a solid base.
 Concrete pads or crushed granite are recommended.NOTE: These tanks are too large for a LTL shipment, they must be shipped on a flatbed trailer.